kevinfrei/ErgoBlue/README.md

 Okay, I've debounced the switch reading code.
 I also have 3 layers, now, and I added layer toggling, layer switching, and layer shifting.
 The biggest remaining feature I need (the only?) is the ability to bind a key action to a key plus a set of modifiers.
-The other thing I think might be cool is to be able to send some data over the keyboard.
+(Turns out Wez already had that) The other thing I think might be cool is to be able to send some data over the keyboard.
 I've seen this called things like "console mode".
 Something like a battery report, and layer stack or something, by hold both shifts & both 'controls' (the outer, lower key, right below shift)

+Got the Console Mode added: type_string and type_number are both a thing now.
+If you want to add macros, that code is probably where you start.
+When you hit the keys I mentioned above, you get the battery levels, along with the keyboard layer list, typed out wherever you happen to be.
+Hurray, I have printf debugging without needing a wire :D

 ## Future Plans

-* Add an on/off switch to conserve battery (but only if it's worth while)
 * Add an LED or two or three to indicate layer/mode stuff: There's a nice spot for it where the LCD screen went on the Infinity...
 * Upload my Fusion360 project for the wood case